uw-pycert-course-01/assignment06/README.md

 1. The csv file with some employee data in it.
 1. Run ```git log > history.txt``` in the terminal from your project root directory to show how you have committed regularly.
-1. The files should be zipped and attached to your Canvas submission.
+1. All Tthe files should be zipped and attached to your Canvas submission.

-#
+# Tips
-#Tips

 Be creative!
 Use this as an oportunity to reflect on everything you have learned so far and apply it to application development.